plexescor/HPR/README.md

 cmake --build . --parallel 8
 ```

 HPR uses slightly patched versions of `sol2`, `lua`, and `sqlite3` in `external/` to avoid compile errors under C++23 strict mode.
-Swapping them out for system-installed versions will likely cause warnings and linker issues.
 Use the bundled ones for a clean build.
-CMake copies `aliases.csv`, `config.csv`, `ui/`, `assets/`, and the install scripts next to the output binary automatically — a fresh build is immediately runnable from the build directory.
+CMake copies `aliases.csv`, `config.csv`, `ui/`, `assets/`, and the install scripts next to the output binary automatically -- a fresh build is immediately runnable from the build directory.

 ---